KingMikhail/Meta-OverlayFS/README.md

 # meta-overlayfs

-Official overlayfs mount handler for KernelSU metamodules.
+A reference implementation of the overlayfs mount handler for KernelSU metamodules.
+This is not intended to be a state-of-the-art implementation, but rather a starting point for developers to understand and build upon.

 ## Installation